Help, My 8, 9, 10 Month Old Is Waking Up At All Hours Of The Night

-The reason this 8 month or 9 month sleep regression is considered the easier sleep regression is because baby is going through some developmental changes that can occur during this time but has now probably gone through the 4 month sleep regression (which is said to be the hardest one).
+The reason this 8 month or 9-month sleep regression is considered the easier sleep regression is because the baby is going through some developmental changes that can occur during this time but has now probably gone through the 4-month sleep regression (which is said to be the hardest one).

 If your baby shows certain milestones earlier than the norm they may hit the sleep regression at 7 months.
 This does not mean that your baby is developing incorrectly if they do not go through a sleep regression or if they have the sleep regression at 10 months.

 It only means that each baby develops differently and some will go through these periods of refusing to sleep while (the lucky ones) will skip it altogether.

 If your baby was not a good sleeper in the previous months (4,5,6,7) the issue may not be sleep regression and could be a routine or bad sleeping habits issue.

 What To Look For When Identifying Sleep Regression In The 8th Month

 Maybe you aren’t sure if it is sleep regression for your 8-month-old or 9 months old, 10 months old.
 If you have already ruled out teething, fever, or sickness here are a few things to look for to determine if it is sleep regression.